Introduction to Criminal Justice

-Casey, Pamela M., Roger K. Warren, and Jennifer K. Elek.
-Using Offender Risk and Needs Assessment Information at Sentencing: Observations from Ten Jurisdictions.
-Williamsburg, VA: National Center for State Courts, 2015.
-This publication overviews validated risk and needs assessment instruments and offers guidance to help judges and others involved in the sentencing decision understand how to incorporate risk and needs assessment information into their decision making process.
+Pamela M. Casey, Roger K. Warren, and Jennifer K. Elek, Using Offender Risk and Needs Assessment Information at Sentencing: Observations from Ten Jurisdictions (Williamsburg, VA: National Center for State Courts, 2015).
+This publication provides an overview of validated risk and needs assessment instruments.
+It also offers guidance to help judges and others involved in sentencing decisions understand how to incorporate risk and needs assessment information into their decision-making process.

 The Council of State Governments Justice Center, Criminal Justice/Mental Health Consensus Project (New York: The Council of State Governments Justice Center, 2002).
 This publication provides policymakers and criminal justice and mental health professionals with recommendations and strategies to improve the criminal justice system’s response to people with mental illnesses.

-“Criminal Justice System Flowchart.”
-U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Statistics.
+“Criminal Justice System Flowchart” (Washington, DC: U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Statistics).
 Developed by the Bureau of Justice Statistics, this flowchart illustrates the case process and sequence of events in the criminal justice system.

-Fabelo, Tony, Geraldine Nagy, and Seth Prins.
-A Ten-Step Guide to Transforming Probation Departments to Reduce Recidivism.
-Council of State Governments Justice Center, 2011.
-The ten steps outlined in the guide help probation officials refocus the agency toward reducing crime and re-offense rates among probationers and provides an action plan for realizing the practices of recidivism reduction.
+Tony Fabelo, Geraldine Nagy, and Seth Prins, A Ten-Step Guide to Transforming Probation Departments to Reduce Recidivism (New York: The Council of State Governments Justice Center, 2011).
+The 10 steps outlined in this guide help probation officials refocus probation agencies toward reducing crime and re-offending rates among people on probation and provides an action plan for realizing the practices of recidivism reduction.

-Justice Management Institute.
-Research-Based Smarter Sentencing: Training for Prosecutors, Public Defenders, Judges, and Community Corrections Professionals.
-Participant Notebook (Denver: Justice Management Institute, n.d.
+Justice Management Institute, Research-Based Smarter Sentencing: Training for Prosecutors, Public Defenders, Judges, and Community Corrections Professionals.
+Participant Notebook (Denver: Justice Management Institute).
 This template provides specialty court practitioners with resources to plan and incorporate evidence-based practices into treatment and case plans.

-D’Amora, David.
-“The Right Interventions: What Works to Reduce Recidivism for Individuals with Mental Illnesses.”
-Presentation at the Justice and Mental Health Collaboration Program National Training and Technical Assistance Event, Washington, DC, February 28, 2013.
-This presentation presents an overview of evidence-based practices associated with positive public health and public safety outcomes and describes the application of these practices to justice-involved individuals with mental illnesses.
+David D’Amora, “The Right Interventions: What Works to Reduce Recidivism for Individuals with Mental Illnesses” (Presentation at the Justice and Mental Health Collaboration Program National Training and Technical Assistance Event, Washington, DC, February 28, 2013).
+This presentation provides an overview of evidence-based practices associated with positive public health and public safety outcomes.
+It also describes the application of these practices with justice-involved individuals with mental illnesses.